Crabbox docs

 Providers configure backends.
 Core commands own workflows.

 That keeps crabbox run, warmup, list, status, stop, cleanup, Actions hydration, sync, result collection, rendering, and timing consistent across providers.
-A provider should describe what it can do and return a backend object.
-It should not fork the command surface.
+A provider describes what it can do and returns a backend object.
+It does not fork the command surface.

-Use SSHLeaseBackend when the provider can hand Crabbox an SSH target.
+Use SSHLeaseBackend when the provider can hand Crabbox a reachable SSH target.

 • claim and slug handling;